nicolajknudsen/phpcsc/Readme.md

 ### Ruleset
 The rulesets are loaded into the container and made visible for phpcs/phpcbf by [this excellent composer package](https://bestofphp.com/repo/DealerDirect-phpcodesniffer-composer-installer).

 Any ruleset loaded by composer this way will automatically be made visible.
 The default is [modified ruleset](https://github.com/nicolajknudsen/modified-drupal-coding-standard) based on the official [Drupal coding standard](https://www.drupal.org/project/coder).
 But you can change `composer.json` to point at any custom ruleset, just edit the relevant entries under 'repositories' and 'require'.
 Remember to update "phpsab.standard" in your settings.json.

+Since the package is loaded by composer, updating the ruleset is as simple as pushing it to github and running the `start` script to rebuild the container.

 Useful resources for creating and modifying rulesets [1](https://pear.php.net/package/PHP_CodeSniffer/) and [2](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Customisable-Sniff-Properties).